garagehive/garagehive.github.io/docs/testarticle4.md

    ![](media/ecp-integration-setup3.png)

-{% include tip.html title="Note" text="After entering the above information and completing the form, you will receive an email from the Garage Hive Support Team informing you when your LKQ ECP Integration has been enabled." %}
+{% include tip.html title="Note" text="Once you have provided the information required and submitting the form, LKQ Euro Car Parts will proceed to process your account details and the Garage Hive Support Team will complete the integration setup on your behalf and email you when your LKQ ECP Integration is enabled." %}

 [Go back to top](#top)

-### Adding Items to Service Document From ECP
+### Search for Items in the Service Document from ECP
-The LKQ ECP integration is available in **VI Estimates**, **Estimates**, **Jobsheets** and **Purchase Orders**.
+The LKQ ECP integration is available in **VI Estimates**, **Estimates**, and **Jobsheets**.
 To add the items to order from LKQ ECP in the document:
 1. Open the document that you want to add items, select **Parts**, followed by **Lookup ECP Items** in the menu bar.

    ![](media/ecp-integration-add-items1.png)